reelyactive/barnowl-zebra/README.md

 Quick Start
 -----------

-Clone this repository, install package dependencies with `npm install`, and then from the root folder run at any time:
+Clone this repository, install package dependencies with `npm install`, and then from the root folder, at any time, run _either_:

     npm start

-__barnowl-zebra__ will attempt to connect to a local MQTT server (mqtt://localhost) and subscribe to the ziotc topic, outputting (flattened) __raddec__ JSON to the console.
+for __barnowl-zebra__ to attempt to connect to a local __MQTT__ server (mqtt://localhost) and subscribe to the ziotc topic.

+    npm run websocket FX9600123456

+for __barnowl-zebra__ to attempt to connect to the __Web Socket__ endpoint of the reader on the given hostname or IP address.

+In either case (flattened) __raddec__ JSON will be printed to the console.

 Hello barnowl-zebra!